Eco-hotel Tip in Minca

 What did we do in Reserva Natural Tierra Adentro?

-1) Relaxed a lot and enjoyed nature!
+1) We relaxed a lot and enjoyed nature!

 Bambi, the adorable 8-month-old baby deer, was taken in after she was attacked by a dog.
 She was only too happy to let us pet her!